Rock Radio Scrapbook

 21 - Harry Harrison does his last show at WABC, ending an 11-year run.
 (1979)

 22 - Many U.S. rock stations suspend programming in light of the death of President Kennedy.
+(1963)

-23 - The BBC banned the Rolling Stones from its airwaves after the group was late for two radio shows carried on the network.
+23 - The BBC banned The Rolling Stones from its airwaves after the group was late for two radio shows carried on the network.
 (1964)

 26 - Dan Ingram does first morning show at WABC after long stint on afternoon drive.
 (1979)

-27 - Chuck Leonard does his last show at WABC; he does not sign off the show.
+27 - Chuck Leonard does his last show at WABC.
 (1979)

-27 - Jack Carney, WIL and KMOX star who was featured on Cruisin '58, dies.
+27 - Jack Carney, WIL and KMOX star who was featured on Cruisin '1958, dies.
 (1984)

 28 - Pat St. John's first show on WNEW-FM.
 (1987)